 If you discover any issues, it’s important to find solutions before you replicate the same strategy abroad.

 An audit will also help you identify the core business components you should focus on at the beginning of your expansion.
 If you try to expand to too many areas or offer too many products and services, you may spread your business too thin.

 Now it’s time to determine which areas you want to expand into.

 Thorough market research will help you evaluate demand, competition, and country-specific considerations such as business regulations and cultural preferences.
-Tools such as Google Trends and SurveyMonkey can help you uncover insights into buyers’ wants and needs, and build location-specific buyer personas.
+Google Trends and SurveyMonkey can help you know what buyers want and create buyer personas for different places.
 This will help you define your international target audience.

 - Translating all content into Brazilian Portuguese